JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

+---
+slug: kafka-connect-jdbc-sink-iam-auth
+title: Kafka Connect - JDBC Sink
+authors: javier
+tags: [Kafka-Connect, JDBC-Sink, Kafka, IAM-Auth, MSK, K8s]
+---

 # From Kafka to an RDS
-Complete guide to move data from Kafka to an RDS using Kafka Connect and the JDBC Sink Connector.
+A guide to move data from Kafka to an AWS RDS using Kafka Connect and the JDBC Sink Connector and IAM Auth.

-## Kafka Connect deployment
+## Kafka Connect
 For these examples, we are using the Confluent's Kafka Connect on its Docker version, as we are going to deploy it in a Kubernetes cluster.

 ### Single and distributed modes